 Mobile viruses

 Mobile viruses are self-replicating code that infects apps on your smartphone.
-Viruses are typically hidden in executable files and stay inactive until the victim triggers them, often by opening infected apps, downloading corrupt files, or clicking links.
+Viruses are typically hidden in executable files and stay inactive until the victim triggers them, often by opening infected apps, downloading corrupted files, or clicking links.

 Will resetting my phone remove hackers?